try-php/tapping/README.md

 #### `todo($description)`

-Function to show an notation for a test case, not yet written.
+Function to show a notation for a test case, not yet written.
 As reminder or note or whatever.

 ##### Arguments